paconte/timetracker/README.md

 Install the latest raspberian OS into your raspberry-pi.

 To continue with ansible installation you have to copy your ssh-key into the raspberry-pi.
+You can use the below command where the USERNAME value is your username at the raspberry pi and the IP-ADDRES value is the ip addres of the raspberry pi.

 `ssh-copy-id <USERNAME>@<IP-ADDRESS>`

 Install ansible in the local machine.